Sign In / Sign Out

 Take part in the annual Denim Day tradition by engaging in our “Denim Day Countdown” taking place April 22 - April 29 during Sexual Assault Awareness Month.
 The best way to be involved is to follow the Sun Devil Movement for Violence Prevention (MVP) social media accounts on Facebook, Twitter and Instagram.
 Every day there will be ways to engage with educational content, answer polls, pose questions, raise awareness and more.
 Preventing sexual and relationship violence means ensuring all our environments, including our virtual ones, are welcoming to everyone, including victims and survivors.

-So, mark your calendars for April 29 and follow these four easy steps:
+So, mark your calendars for April 29 and follow these five easy steps:

 If you or your student organization would like to get more involved please reach out to email@example.com.